gramuah/pose-errors/README.md

        3) Add a corresponding entry to the script src/setDetectorInfo.m and update the ''detectors'' variable in src/poseEstimationAnalysisScript.m to analyze the created model.

        4) Perform steps [2-4]  of CASE I.

-   + **CASE III:** Include a new dataset and your own pose estimators.

-       1) Add the new dataset to the annotations folder.

-       2) Include the new dataset parameters in setDatasetParameters.m

-       3) Modify readDatasetAnnotations.m for maximum compatibility to PASCAL 3D+ dataset (see Code_explanation.txt)

-       4) Perform all steps of CASE II

 ## DESCRIPTION OF FOLDERS: